Elias N. Yazbeck, of Dorchester, formerly of Lebanon, passed away suddenly and unexpectedly on Monday June 10, 2019. He was 57 years old.

 Elias never lost his green thumb, and enjoyed our Mother Nature, tending to vegetables and flowers at his home garden in Dorchester.

 Elias was always a gentleman, always happy, always eager to help family and friends whenever he could.
 Words could not effectively give justice to his charisma and enthusiasm.

 In addition to his wife and children, Elias is also survived by his siblings: Wajih and his wife Virginia of Dorchester, Tanios and his wife Lina of Roslindale, Chehwan and his wife Hosna of Dorchester, Kamal of Canada, Wafaa and her husband Faris of Lebanon, as well as several nieces and nephews.

 Elias’ visiting hours will be held Thursday June 13, 2019 from 4:00 to 8:00 p.m. at the Kfoury Keefe Funeral Home.
 His Funeral Mass will be Friday at 10:00 a.m. at Our Lady of the Cedars of Lebanon Church 61 Rockwood St. Jamaica Plain.
 In lieu of flowers, please make contributions in Elias’ memory to the Church.
 Elias will be laid to rest at Cedar Grove Cemetery in Dorchester.

-To send flowers to Elias' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elias N. Yazbeck, please visit our floral store.